RB-Pairing-Exercise/flutter_excercise_qa/README.md

 This repo contains a take home exercise.
 Below is the scenario that was used to generate the attached Flutter application.
 Please do the following:
 1) Review the scenario and note the requirements
-2) Get the project running on your local machine (use whichever IDE you prefer)
+2) Get the project running on your local machine (use whichever IDE you prefer).
+    2a) Navigate to the root directory of the project 2b) In the terminal execute "flutter pub get"
+    2c) Ensure you have your Android Emulator or iOS Simulator running 2d) In the terminal execute "flutter run"
+    2e) Ensure the application you're running matches the scenario described below - If it doesn't you may be running a Flutter demo application and not the supplied project.
 3) Be prepared during the interview to discuss how you would develop both manual and automated testing processes for this project.

 ## Scenario